The-Known-Galaxy/archives/sith/persons_of_interest/mandalore_the_ultimate/mandalore_the_ultimate.md

 # Description

-Mandíalor the Ultimate was known as the First Mandalorian to found the Mandalorian Neo-Crusaders, he was also from the Taung Species.
+Mand‚Äôalor the Ultimate was known as the First Mandalorian to found the Mandalorian Neo-Crusaders, he was also from the Taung Species.

-Mandíalor the Ultimate sought revenge from the Sith after their betrayal and the Crusade gave a reason to re-unite the now scattered Aliit of Mandalorians, which all of them answered to the call that Mandíalore the Ultimate had sent to them.
+Mand‚Äôalor the Ultimate sought revenge from the Sith after their betrayal and the Crusade gave a reason to re-unite the now scattered Aliit of Mandalorians, which all of them answered to the call that Mand‚Äôalore the Ultimate had sent to them.

-The Taung nearing extinction, Mandíalor the Ultimate was the last ìIdentifiedî Taung Mandíalor, although it did not stop him from leading the Neo-Crusaders to near victory, almost ending the Republic.
+The Taung nearing extinction, Mand‚Äôalor the Ultimate was the last ‚ÄúIdentified‚Äù Taung Mand‚Äôalor, although it did not stop him from leading the Neo-Crusaders to near victory, almost ending the Republic.

-However, Mandíalor the Ultimate was defeated in single combat by the Jedi Knight Revan.
+However, Mand‚Äôalor the Ultimate was defeated in single combat by the Jedi Knight Revan.
 Ending their crusade and almost bringing the Mandalorian people to their death and close destruction.

-Mandoía:
+Mando‚Äôa:

-Mandíalor - Sole Ruler
+Mand‚Äôalor - Sole Ruler

 Aliit - Clan